wavebyrd/great_expectations/docs/docusaurus/docs/core/connect_to_data/sql_data/sql_data.md

 ## Create a SQL Data Source

 Data Sources tell GX where your data is located and how to connect to it.
-With SQL databases this is done through a connection string you will provide.

 <CreateSqlDataSource/>